 Including misinformation or misleading content in ads can lead to worse outcomes.
 Facebook often flags ads for misinformation (including health claims), which can delay your ad campaigns.

-After repeated issues, Facebook may even suspend your ad account, making it impossible to advertise.
+After repeated issues, Facebook may even suspend your ad account.

 Don’t repost “borrowed” content